ducaale/nyan/README.md

 - [Mouse Commands](#mouse-commands) - Detecting mouse actions (clicks, movement).
 - [Keyboard Commands](#keyboard-commands) - Detecting keyboard actions.
 - [Other Useful Commands](#other-useful-commands) - General commands.
-- [Why use nyan?](#why-use-python-nyan) - How this library is different from other graphics libraries.

 ## Basic Commands